 Collect All 70?

-We all know the text on the back of Trilogo cards states “Collect all 70” yet there are 79 figures listed, at first it looks like a rather strange but perhaps simple mistake..but is that all there is to it?
+We all know the text on the back of Trilogo cards states “Collect all 70” yet there are in fact 79 figures listed, at first it looks like a rather strange but perhaps simple mistake..but is that all there is to it?
 Let’s take a closer look..

-When you examine the back of any Trilogo and look at the list of figures on it you will actually notice that the numbered list of figures does indeed start from number 1 and end with number 79 but you may not have realised that there are actually figures missing from the cardback, both in the numbered list and in the pictures above.
+When you examine the back of any Trilogo, you will actually notice that the numbered list of figures does indeed start from number 1 and end with number 79 but you may not have realised that there are actually figures missing from both the list and the picture.

 22, 24, 25, 44, 55, 52, 58, 59 and 60.

 That might not mean a lot at first but when you check those numbers off against an earlier released Palitoy 65 back card things become a little clearer.